uwplse/pumpkin-pi/GUIDE.md

 **Location**: [lift.ml](/plugin/src/automation/lift/lift.ml).

-**Notes**: Some of the comments are out of sync with the paper.
-We apologize for that.
-You will also see more rules than there are in the transformation in the paper;
+**Notes**: You will see more rules than there are in the transformation in the paper;
-those extra rules are optimizations, and are partially discussed in the implementation section of the paper.
+those extra rules are optimizations or ways of dealing with Coq as opposed to CIC, and are partially discussed in the implementation section of the paper.

 # 5